CrossFacilityWorkflows/CrossFacilityWorkflows.github.io/docs/source/containers.rst

 This led to the development of
 `Shifter <https://www.nersc.gov/research-and-development/user-defined-images/>`_
 which is a software package that allows container images created with tools like Docker or Podman to run securely and scalably on large-scale HPC systems.
-Using containers with Shifter, users can create an image with there desired operating system and easily install software stacks and dependencies.
-With some care these images can be run across different systems assuming architectual compatibility.
+Using containers with Shifter, users can create an image with their desired operating system and easily install software stacks and dependencies.
+With some care these images can be run across different systems assuming architectural compatibility.
 Shifter has several novel features that help with scalable launch and leveraging high-performance interconnect and accelerators.
-It is currently the best performing option for python code stacks across multiple nodes.
+It is currently the best performing option for Python code stacks across multiple nodes.
 For full information on using Shifter at NERSC, please see `this page <https://docs.nersc.gov/development/shifter/how-to-use/>`_.

 NERSC is also evaluating `Podman <https://podman.io/>`_ as an eventual replacement for Shifter.
-Podman will allow users to build images directly on the system and integrates more easily with standard container tools.
+Podman will allow users to build images directly on the system and integrate more easily with standard container tools.
 NERSC is developing enhancements to Podman to enable the same scalable launch features found in Shifter and other HPC container runtimes.

 OLCF